GerritForge/gatling-sbt-gerrit-test/README.md

  REVIEWER_ACCOUNT | Account of the user executing the review | 1000000
  NUMBER_OF_TAGS_TO_DELETE_AT_ONCE | How many tags to "bulk" delete with one request | 3

+Additionally, every test accepts an optional "${scenarioName}_PAUSE" and a "${scenarioName}_STDDEV_PAUSE" environment variable, that can either be set or not.

+For example: `AbandonThenRestoreChange_PAUSE`

+This will set `pause` value for each step of that scenario, helping it become more realistic.
+The scenario name is the simple name of the class implementing that scenario.
+Setting the pause per test also helps if the server under test struggles with the load of http requests.

 Get the project
 ---------------